Herwig9820/Justina_interpreter/README.md

 # Documentation
-Full documentation is provided in the repository ' extras' folder.
+Full documentation is provided in the repository ' docs' folder.